Incarnation/Index_spread_lab/backend/README.md

 # SPX Tools Backend

-This backend is a FastAPI service that captures SPX options market data, computes GEX context, and produces rules-based trade decisions for paper workflow analysis.
+This backend is a FastAPI service that captures options market data, computes context/GEX, and runs a rules-first plus model-assisted paper execution pipeline.

 It is built for observability and reproducibility:
 - every chain snapshot is stored raw + normalized